-- Cannot apply to NHS it's an honor bestowed - 85% and above GPA necessary - Exemplify character, leadership, scholarship and community service - Must be recommended by at least 2 faculty members - Attendance at meetings is required with no more than 3 absences for the school year - Ten hours of community service per year - Participation in community service projects (Rescue Mission, Samaritan Center, Ronald McDonald House, Golisano's Children's Hospital, Making Strides Against Breast Cancer, Relay For Life, gifts for the needy, food drive for local pantry, etc.) - Open House and Awards Night participation - Planning Academic Celebration - Participation in academic competitions (Double Down, Master Minds, etc.) - If behavior in school requires disciplinary action by the principal or assistant principal, membership may be revoked.
+- Cannot apply to NHS it's an honor bestowed - 85% and above GPA necessary and recommended by at least two faculty members

+- Exemplify character, leadership, scholarship and community service - Attendance at meetings is required with no more than 3 absences for the school year - Ten hours of community service per year - Participation in community service projects (Rescue Mission, Samaritan Center, Ronald McDonald House, Golisano's Children's Hospital, Making Strides Against Breast Cancer, Relay For Life, gifts for the needy, food drive for local pantry, etc.) - Open House and Awards Night participation - Planning Academic Celebration - Participation in academic competitions (Double Down, Master Minds, etc.) - If behavior in school requires disciplinary action by the principal or assistant principal, membership may be revoked.